geoffwatts/cbus2zigbee/README.md

 ### Prerequisites

-- Clipsal C-Bus automation controller (SHAC, NAC, AC2, NAC2).
+- Clipsal/Schneider C-Bus automation controller (SHAC, NAC, AC2, NAC2).
 - Zigbee2mqtt instance running on a compatible device (e.g., Raspberry Pi, Home Assistant add-in) in the same network as the C-Bus controller.
-- Mosquitto broker (such as Mosquitto, Home Assistant add-in) accessible to both the C-Bus controller and Zigbee2MQTT.
+- MQTT broker (such as Eclipse, Home Assistant add-in, etc.) accessible to both the C-Bus controller and Zigbee2MQTT.

 ### Installation Steps